ilirlikalla/Smith-Waterman-FPGA-module/README.md

-	./capi_sample_aligner 		-> contains of the sample CAPI aligner, which was built for test purposes ./CAPI_template 			-> template code for interfacing the ScoreBank with CAPI (could not finish this in time) ./data 						-> contains the data used for the testbenches ./ScoreBank					-> contains the optimised Smith-Waterman pipeline, together with the necessary testbenches ./modelsim					-> modelsim projects for each design ./waves						-> waves for diffeernt modelsim	projects ./explored_designs			-> previous iterations of the modules
+	./capi_sample_aligner 		-> contains of the sample CAPI aligner, which was built for test purposes ./CAPI_template 			-> template code for interfacing the ScoreBank with CAPI (could not finish this in time) ./data 						-> contains the data used for the testbenches ./ScoreBank					-> contains the optimized Smith-Waterman pipeline, together with the necessary testbenches ./modelsim					-> modelsim projects for each design ./waves						-> waves for diffeernt modelsim	projects ./explored_designs			-> previous iterations of the modules